Softvelum/Advertizer/README.md

 # Nimble Advertizer code samples

-Here yo ucan find examples of Nimble Advertizer usage, such as handler code examples and JSON responses examples.
+Here you can find examples of Nimble Advertizer usage, such as handler code examples and JSON responses examples.

 * radio-ads.json shows pre-roll and mid-roll ads for radio stream.